 After smelling it and determining that it doesn’t smell like it’s gone bad, he goes ahead and pours it into his corn flakes.
 Or a woman is busy making dinner for her in-laws when she realizes that her eggs expired last week.
 She throws them away promptly and has to purchase new eggs before she can finish cooking her meal.
 These things happen every day, and the way people react to the “best by” or “sell by” dates on packaging tends to change based on how they were brought up.

 Some people throw the product out immediately when their date is past, but others are willing to keep food for days or even weeks after it’s expiration date.
 It turns out that none of these people are particularly correct.
-The confusion arises because a “sell by” date is not the same as a safety date – that is, the dates printed on food packaging aren’t actually about when the food is safe for human consumption.
+The confusion arises because a sell by dates are not the same as safety dates – that is, the dates printed on food packaging aren’t actually about when the food is safe for human consumption.

 They may be suggestions about when the food will be at “peak quality”, or recommendations to the grocery store regarding how long the product should be kept on the shelf.
 Eggs are a good example; they can be safely eaten for up to five weeks after they’ve been purchased, even if their expiration date passes during that time.
 It is probably due to this that expiration dates aren’t even required by federal law.